 In 2002, the emissions of CH_4 , N_2O , NO_X , CO, Pb, Hg, Cd, PAHs and dioxins from agricultural residual burning were included in the Norwegian inventory, and in 2003, the emissions of particles, As, Cr and Cu were added.
+In 2011, also emissions of SO2, NMVOC and NH3 were included in the inventory.
 The time series were included but it should be noted that the figures for the earlier years have a higher uncertainty than the more recent years.